 Labeling the trust as a “Special Needs Trust” or a “Pay-Back Trust” is not sufficient.
 A trust must meet all the aforementioned provisions to meet the pooled trust exception.

 ADDITIONAL CONSIDERATIONS

-Trusts that meet the pooled trust exception must also meet the SSI resource requirements in .
+Trusts that meet the pooled trust exception must also meet the SSI resource requirements in SI 01120.200.